 Qualcomm and Samsung expressed the comment on the FFS.
 If company worry about the coverage of PUCCH format 0, PUCCH format 1 can also be configured by network.
 Since some companies prefer to keep this FFS and others prefer to delete it, it is mentioned by a few company and it is FFS anyway so I deleted it for now for this round and suggest company should not spend too much time debating whether this FFS is kept or deleted.

 FL’s Proposal:

 Proposal 2.2.1.1: (PUCCH format for NACK-only)

 For NACK-only based feedback if supported for RRC_CONNECTED UEs receiving multicast, support PUCCH format 0 and PUCCH format 1.

-FFS: whether introduce repetition for PUCCH format 0.

 Collect strong concerns: